unrealcv/unrealcv/docs/reference/commands.rst

     (v0.4.0) Get the vertex location of an object

 vget /object/[obj_name]/bones
+    (5.2+) Return all bone transforms in component space.

 vget /object/[obj_name]/bones [component|world]
+    (5.2+) Return all bone transforms in the selected coordinate space.

 vget /object/[obj_name]/bones [bone_1,bone_2,...] [component|world]
     (5.2+) Return skeletal or poseable mesh bone transforms as JSON.
 The default is all bones in component space.
 This command provides world-space bone locations for pose and keypoint workflows.
 If an actor has multiple eligible mesh components, only the first poseable mesh component, or otherwise the first skeletal mesh component, is queried.